 Challenges faced by Smart Contracts today

-Cryptocurrency systems, such as Ethereum, allow complex financial transactions via smart contracts.
+Cryptocurrency systems like Ethereum allow complex financial transactions via smart contracts.
 These smart contracts are executed many, many times, always without real concurrency.
 How?
 Let’s see.

 - First, all smart contracts are serially executed by miners before appending them to the blockchain.